Setting up Anthos

 Regardless of your installation option, you need the following to use Anthos:

 A Google Cloud project.
 You might have access to a project if your company already uses Google Cloud.
 A project is required to use Google Cloud APIs and enable billing.

-All the clusters you want to use with Anthos must be registered to your project's fleet.
-Anthos charges apply only to your registered clusters.
+All the clusters you want to use with Anthos must be registered to a fleet.
+If you have chosen to enable the entire Anthos platform, Anthos charges apply only to your registered clusters.

 Additional APIs and permissions may be required for particular installation options and to enable Anthos features.
 For details, see the relevant prerequisite and installation guides.